urish/tt07-spell/docs/info.md

 When `load` is high, the value from the shift register is loaded into the selected register.
 When `dump` is high, the value of the selected register is dumped into the shift register, and can be read after two clock cycles by reading `shift_out` (MSB first).

-For example, if you want to read the value of the program counter, you would:
+For example, if you want to read the value of the program counter (PC), you would:

 1. Set `reg_sel` to 0x00 and set `dump` to 1
 3. Wait for two clock cycles for the first bit (MSB) to appear on `shift_out`.